Mungert69/FreeNetworkMonitorBlog/content/posts/PredictiveAnalyticsHowAIAnticipatesNetworkIssues.md

 Summary

-In this walkthrough, we explored how the Quantum Ready Monitor Assistant uses predictive analytics to do more than just react to network failures.
+In this walkthrough, we explored how the Quantum Network Monitor Assistant uses predictive analytics to do more than just react to network failures.
 By continuously reviewing patterns in monitoring data and raising early alerts, the assistant helps you stay ahead of outages.
 Why wait until a problem disrupts your business?
-Start using the Quantum Ready Monitor Assistant today for smarter, proactive network management!
+Start using the Quantum Network Monitor Assistant today for smarter, proactive network management!